unsw-se3011/SENG3011_Neon/Reports/FinalReport.md

 ## key benefits/achievements of the project relating back to the design/implementation

-Realtime data anlayze system by python <br>
+Realtime data anlayze system by python
-Natural Language Parser Engine by Nlpe <br>
+Natural Language Parser Engine by Nlpe
 Continuous runtime environemnt by docker

 ## Team organisation and conclusion/appraisal of your work

 - Responsibilities/organization of the team
-  - Ruofei.Huang  <br>
+  - Ruofei.Huang
     ----- ADD SOMETHING ------
   - Xinze.Song

     Design a simple backend frame and in charge of the NLPE calculation to extract texts from the targeted articles as well as outputing them to a json format file.

   - Ziqing.Yan
     Testing both backend and frontend also provide advices about the UI design and implenmentation.
 Report writing and documentation.
   - Huiyue.Zhang
 - How did the project go in your opinion

   - Major achievements in project

     - Development of an usable, reliable API by ourself.
     - Extract major information from website by Scrapy
     - Using NLPE to process the data from Scrapy